oneapi-src/oneDNN/doc/performance_considerations/dispatcher_control.md

 VANILLA --> ANY --> cpu-specific ... --> FULL

 - VANILLA is cross-platform code
-- ANY use the most basic features of the chipset
+- ANY use the most basic features (for completeness, useless for x86)
 - FULL uses the fullest set of features